sockeqwe/mosby/README.md

-# mosby
+# Mosby
-A Model-View-Presenter framework for modern Android apps.
+A Model-View-Presenter library for modern Android apps.

 Read more about mosby in [my blog post](http://hannesdorfmann.com/android/mosby/)